 AvCAM: load the AvCAM thumb drive into your computer.
 If the AvCAM install does not start automatically, go to Windows Start\run\E:autorun.bat where E is your usb drive number.
-This batch file installs AvCAM and EasyCAD, sets up the proper folders and copies the drawing libraries.
+This batch file installs AvCAM sets up the proper folders and copies the drawing libraries.
+The thumb drive also has QCAD which installs by double clicking.

 The initial installation must be accomplished from the thumb drive.
-Note the application key on the thumb drive envelope.
+Note the application key on the thumb drive envelope, your machine serial number.
 It will be required on the first time the program is run on each computer it is installed on.
+The Activation key is the number only, no text i.e. 2110.